ouachouch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-now we are using chmod 753 to set rwxr-x-wx now we shold do chmod 354 the same in olleh to have -x-r-xr--
+now we are using chmod 753 to set rwxr-x-wx now we shold do chmod 354 the same in olleh to have -x-r-xr-- now we shold use chmod 755 */ this symbole means all sub directories